Live Chat Now

 If you’re working in or studying medical billing and coding, then you may have already heard of Current Procedural Terminology (CPT®).
 Current Procedural Terminology codes are one of five medical code sets used by medical billers and coders to categorize important procedural data in the United States.

-Explore the following sections to find out more about what these codes are, how they’re used and how you can build your understanding of CPT codes through our undergraduate certificate programs here at DeVry:
+Explore the following sections to find out more about what these codes are, how they’re used and how you can build your understanding of CPT codes through our Undergraduate Certificate in Medical Billing and Coding programs here at DeVry.

 What is Current Procedural Terminology?

 Current Procedural Terminology, or CPT, is a set of medical codes that categorize medical procedures.
 Doctors, health insurance companies and accreditation organizations use these codes when notating or collecting data about procedures.
-CPT codes were developed as a uniform coding system to help providers, such as physicians’ offices and hospitals, accurately submit claims to request reimbursement from payers including insurance companies, Medicaid and Medicare after they’ve provided medical, surgical or diagnostic services.
+CPT codes were developed as a uniform coding system to help providers, such as physicians’ offices and hospitals, accurately submit claims to request reimbursement from payers including insurance companies, Medicaid and Medicare after they’ve provided patient care that may include medical, surgical or diagnostic services.

 Who Needs to Know Current Procedural Terminology?

 Anyone who works with medical codes within the United States, like physicians or medical billers and coders, should know CPT codes.
-If you plan to work in medical billing and coding specifically, you will need to learn CPT codes and become familiar with how to navigate the Current Procedural Terminology database to accurately assign codes to the various procedures that happen in your care facility.
-Learning CPT codes is a standard part of medical billing and coding training.
+If you plan to work in medical billing and coding specifically, you will need to learn CPT coding and become familiar with how to navigate the Current Procedural Terminology database and accurately assign codes to the various procedures that happen in your care facility.
+Learning CPT codes is a standard part of medical billing and coding education.

 You also need a working knowledge of CPT codes to pass the Certified Professional Coder (CPC) exam and other certification exams within the medical billing and coding field.
 A knowledge of CPT may also be helpful if you’re working in hospital management or healthcare administration, as you will likely interact with some billing information.